Wellbeing economy: National and international adoption

 A number of countries have introduced wellbeing metrics to guide public policy decision-making and inform budgetary processes with a focus on education and skills, health, gender and inclusion.
 The approach has been adopted as national policy in a number of countries including Scotland, New Zealand, Iceland, Wales, Finland and Canada which established the Wellbeing Economy Governments partnership (WEGo) in 2021.

 Intergovernmental organisations such as the World Health Organization (WHO) have also adopted wellbeing as a whole-of-government approach to meet complex social, environmental and public health challenges.
 This was first articulated in 2021 with the adoption of the Geneva Charter for Wellbeing. and in May 2023 the WHO Assembly adopted A global framework for integrating well-being into public health utilizing a health promotion approach.

 The Wellbeing Economy Alliance (WEAll) is the leading collaboration of organisations, alliances, movements and individuals working towards a Wellbeing Economy.
 WEAll was born in 2018 as a time-bound project to catalyse a transition towards a Wellbeing Economy by promoting radical connection and collaboration between different actors of the new economy ecosystem, so they can achieve impact larger than the sum of their parts.

 Ambassadors of the Wellbeing Economy Alliance include: Bayo Akomolafe, James Gustave Speth, Darrick Hamilton, Sophie Howe, Katherine Trebeck, Abdul El-Sayed, Ayabonga Cawe, Carolina Urrutia Vásquez, Christian Felber, David Korten, Giancarlo Pucci, Jason Hickel, Kate Pickett, Kate Raworth, Kristin Vala Ragnarsdottir, Lebohang Liepollo Pheko, Neva Goodwin, Pedro Tarak, Dirk Philipsen, Peter Blom, Rajiv Joshi, Richard Wilkinson, Robert Costanza, Sandrine Dixson-Decleve, Sharan Burrow, Tim Jackson, Bill McKibben, Victor Mochkofsky, and Michael Mezzatesta.

+Well-being washing

+Well-being washing or WW (a compound word modeled on "whitewashing") is a form of advertising or marketing spin that deceptively uses public relations and platitudes to persuade the public that an entity cares about employee health and well-being.
+In place of genuine support, superficial gestures like one-off yoga classes, talks, or perks are offered that don't address underlying issues like excess hours, lack of autonomy, and work-life balance.
+Well-being washing may attempt to remediate the symtpoms of an organization without addressing the underlying root cause.

+Well-being washing coincides with the rise of green-washing and the emergence of the wellbeing economy.